sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 - Orange boxes show lines matched by the Anchor object.
 - Blue boxes show lines matched by the Method object.
+- Pale blue boxes show lines discarded by the Method object.
+Seeing the entire method match in the app can help you troubleshoot unexpected output.

 To continue the Row method example from the previous section, in the following image the orange box shows that "Comprehensive" is the anchor line:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_concept_3.png)

-Why are *all* the lines after "Comprehensive" colored blue, when the previous example output only included one line, $150?

-The answer is that the Sensible app shows you the entire scope of the method match, not just what the method outputs.
-So the Row method matches *all* the elements in the row after the anchor, but then narrows down the actual output to $150 using `"tiebreaker": "second"`.
-Seeing the entire method match in the app can help you troubleshoot unexpected output.
+The dark and pale blue boxes show you that the Row method matches *all* the elements in the row after the anchor, but then narrows down the actual output to $150 using `"tiebreaker": "second"`.

 How it works: box method
 ----